 Terezin Fortress

-The small fortress became the largest Nazi prison in Bohemia.
-It was never given official status as a concentration camp and administrated by Prague Gestapo.
+The small fortress became the largest Nazi prison in Bohemia and Moravia.
+It was never given official status as a concentration camp by Himmler but was ruled by the local Gestapo.
 In total, about 90,000 people went through the prison during its existence.
-For several of the prisoners, the prison was a staging point.
-About 2,600 people were murdered in prison between 1940 and 1945.
-The prison was liberated at the same time as the nearby ghetto.
-By then a typhoid epidemic had erupted and many prisoners died after the liberation.
-Although the small fortress was not an official concentration camp, the conditions were the same.
-Gestapo set up special punishment cells and the prisoners were subjected to both torture and ill-treatment.
+About 2,600 people died in prison between 1940 and 1945.
+The prison (and the nearby ghetto) was liberated by the Soviet Red army as late as May 8, 1945.
+By then a typhoid epidemic had broken out and many prisoners died after the liberation.

 Current status: Preserved with museum (2000).